Greater Richmond Region

-The Greater Richmond Region, the Richmond metropolitan area or Central Virginia, is a region and metropolitan area in the U.S. state of Virginia, centered on Richmond.
-The U.S. Office of Management and Budget (OMB) defines the area as the Richmond, VA Metropolitan Statistical Area, a Metropolitan Statistical Area (MSA) used by the U.S. Census Bureau and other entities.
+The Greater Richmond Region, also known as the Richmond metropolitan area or Central Virginia, is a region and metropolitan area in the U.S. state of Virginia, centered on Richmond.
+The U.S. Office of Management and Budget (OMB) defines the area as the Richmond, VA Metropolitan Statistical Area, a metropolitan statistical area (MSA) used by the U.S. Census Bureau and other entities.
 The OMB defines the area as comprising 17 county-level jurisdictions, including the independent cities of Richmond, Petersburg, Hopewell, and Colonial Heights.
-As of 2016, it had a population of 1,263,617, making it the 45th largest MSA in the country.
+As of 2020, it had a population of 1,314,434, making it the 44th largest MSA in the country.

 The Greater Richmond Region is located in the central part of Virginia.
 It straddles the Fall Line, where the coastal plain and the Piedmont come together on the James River at Richmond and the Appomattox River at Petersburg.
-The English established each as colonial ports in the 17th century.
+The English established each as a colonial port in the 17th century.
 The Greater Richmond Metro region is considered to be the southern extension of the Northeast megalopolis.

 Political subdivisions and communities

 Independent cities

-Since a state constitutional change in 1871, all incorporated cities in Virginia are independent cities and they are not legally located in any county.
-The OMB considers these independent cities to be county-equivalents for the purpose of defining MSAs in Virginia.
-Each MSA is listed by its counties, then cities, each in alphabetical order, and not by size.
+Since a state constitutional change in 1871, all incorporated cities in Virginia have been independent cities and are not legally located in any county.
+The OMB considers these independent cities to be county-equivalents to define MSAs in Virginia.
+Each MSA is listed by its counties, then cities, each in alphabetical order and not by size.

 The area includes four independent cities (listed in order of population):